edherl/edherl/README.md

 ## Hello! 👋🏻

-I have always been fascinated by technology and its potential for transformation.
-I am constantly looking for ways to incorporate technology into my life.
+I am a technology enthusiast.
+I'm constantly looking for ways to incorporate technology into my life.

 </br>